lev1khachatryan/ASDS_CV/FinalProject_SANet/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with me [levon.khachatryan.1996.db@gmail.com] before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.